With the establishment of the Satellite Facility, Mindanao can soon have a taste or various flavors of omics research work.

 With the establishment of the Philippine Genome Center Mindanao, the island can soon have a taste of those types of research work and services.

-PGC Mindanao was established through a seed funding from the Department of Science and Technology (DOST) – Philippine Council for Health Research and Development (PCHRD) to embark researchers, teachers, and students in Mindanao on an exploration in the world of omics.
+PGC Mindanao was established in 2019 through a seed funding from the Department of Science and Technology (DOST) – Philippine Council for Health Research and Development (PCHRD) to embark researchers, teachers, and students in Mindanao on an exploration in the world of omics.

 It was set in motion with the project Establishment of PGC Mindanao Genomics Consortium Facility.
 This will establish a genomics facility linking various public and private stakeholders to support research advancement in Mindanao; capacitate Mindanao-based researchers and students on genomics research through trainings and internship programs; and provide Diagnostic, Laboratory, and Bioinformatics services